There are two main types of visas:

 An entrepreneur with one million or half million dollars may be able to qualify to invest and eventually receive lawful permanent resident status (a green card) but if the person, as in your case, is a national of a treaty country (a country with which the United States maintains a treaty of commerce and navigation) may be admitted to the United States when investing a substantial amount of capital in a U.S. business.

 Immigrant visas for family members of a green card holder can take from several months to several years since there are quotas for the different preference classifications.
 The Department of State publishes a monthly Visa Bulletin for such categories.
-As of December 2010 the Department of State is processing immigrant visas for unmarried children under 21years of age of a green card holder from Mexico who have a priority date of March 10, 2010, or earlier.
-The Visa Bulletin for January 2011 has retrogressed and only those persons with a priority date of April 01, 2005 or earlier will be eligible to have a visa issued to them.
+As of December 2010, the Department of State is processing immigrant visas for unmarried children under 21years of the age of a green card holder from Mexico who have a priority date of March 10, 2010, or earlier.
+The Visa Bulletin for January 2011 has retrogressed and only those persons with a priority date of April 01, 2005, or earlier will be eligible to have a visa issued to them.
 As you can see that after December 2010 the time it takes to receive permanent residence will be very long and at least five or six years.

-If the son or daughter of a green card holder from Mexico is over 21 years of age then only those with a priority date of June 22, 1992 or earlier will be eligible to receive a visa according to the January 2011 Visa Bulletin.
-The December 2010 Visa Bulletin also indicates visas available to those with a priority date of June 22, 1992 or earlier which indicates that there is a waiting period of at least 18 years.
+If the son or daughter of a green card holder from Mexico is over 21 years of age then only those with a priority date of June 22, 1992, or earlier will be eligible to receive a visa according to the January 2011 Visa Bulletin.
+The December 2010 Visa Bulletin also indicates visas available to those with a priority date of June 22, 1992, or earlier which indicates that there is a waiting period of at least 18 years.

 The L-1A nonimmigrant classification enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
-This classification also enables a foreign company which does not yet have an affiliated U.S. office to send an executive or manager to the United States with the purpose of establishing one.
+This classification also enables a foreign company that does not yet have an affiliated U.S. office to send an executive or manager to the United States with the purpose of establishing one.

 To qualify for L-1 classification in this category, the employer must